Where Next? These Restaurants, Bars & Cafés Are Opening Soon In Perth

 Image credit: Little Creatures | Website

 Elizabeth Quay is about to get a serious splash of hops.
-Little Creatures by the Quay is the lovechild of craft-beer legends and hospo heavyweights Three Pound Group, and it’s set to turn the sometimes-sleepy waterfront into a heaving weekend destination.
+Little Creatures Elizabeth Quay is the lovechild of the craft-beer legends and hospo heavyweights Three Pound Group, and it’s set to turn the sometimes-sleepy waterfront into a heaving weekend destination.

 We can’t give you the exact date you’ll be sipping your first pale ale here, but expect a riverside spot with fresh beer, elevated pub grub and riverside revelry right in the city’s heart.
 With over 500sqm of internal space and 390sqm of alfresco for sun-soaked brews and people-watching, it’s about to become a must-stop for office warriors, Quay strollers and thirsty out-of-towners alike.